ElektraInitiative/libelektra/doc/COMPILE.md

 As developer you should enable `ENABLE_DEBUG` and `ENABLE_LOGGER`.
 (By default they should be invisible!)

-Then continue reading [testing](/doc/TESTING.md) for further options.
+Then continue reading [testing](/doc/TESTING.md) for options about testing.

 #### CMAKE_INSTALL_PREFIX